Topological Signals of Singularities in Ricci Flow: Results

 \section{Results}

 First, we plot the initial and final radial profiles for the models.
-Then, we plot the associated lifespans and investigate the outputs from the different data tables generated by \textbf{Perseus}.
-We refer to these plots and tables in terms of their Betti numbers, so that we have plots and tables associated to $ \beta_{0} $ (number of connected components) and $ \beta_{1} $ (number of tunnels).
-The symmetry of our models means that we have only dimensions 0 and 1.
-All of the tables for the connected components have a single death value of $ -1 $.
-This corresponds with the ``first born'' -- lowest birth scalar curvature -- and it is the last feature to die.
-When connected components die, tunnels are born. \textbf{Perseus} also outputs a total summary table that, at each time index, goes through an ascending collection of values of the filtration parameter and indicates the number of connected components and the number of tunnels present for cells born at or below this value.
-This provides a means to investigate topological signal and noise at \emph{each} time index.
+For the models, we consider two triangulations: one coarser and one finer.
+Then, we plot the associated lifespans and investigate the outputs from the different data tables generated by {Perseus}.
+We refer to these plots and tables in terms of Betti number so that we have plots and tables associated to $ \beta_{0} $ (number of connected components) (we omit similar plots for $ \beta_{1} $ (the number of tunnels) since they do not provide more or distinct information).
+The symmetry of our models means that we have only dimensions zero and one.

-Also, we compute the pairwise distances between adjacent PD's.
-These distances are the bottleneck, Wasserstein--1, and Wasserstein--2 distances.
-We plot the adjacent PD's in $ \bar{\mathbb{R}^{2}} $ that we analyze, selected according to quartile or interesting behavior.
-Then, the distances between the chosen adjacent PD's are listed in a table, for each Betti number, and provide a characterization of the topological signal.
-We then compare the values of the distances at different times in the evolution to obtain a quantification of topological signal and noise as we move \emph{across} time indices.
+Furthermore, we compute the pairwise bottleneck ($ d_{B} $), Wasserstein-1 ($ d_{W^{1}} $) and Wasserstein-2 ($ d_{W^{2}} $) distances between adjacent PDs.
+We plot these and the average scalar curvature at each time index.
+Then, we compute the ratios $ d_{B}/d_{W^{1}} $ and $ d_{B}/d_{W^{2}} $, both always less than or equal to one due to $ d_{B} $ being the smallest, to obtain a quantification and characterization of topological signal as we move across time indices.